Data protection technologies changing the market

 In reality, backup, based on tape and unchanged for 60 years, is the backwater of IT.
 It's, at best, a necessary evil -- a cost of business.
 It's not the place to make a career.
-The report showing such shoddy backup practices proves that.
+The report showing such shoddy cloud backup security practices proves that.
 One of these days, a commercially targeted Stuxnet will attack data centers, and the unprepared will have a day of reckoning.

 How do we get the batting average up to par?
 The Health Insurance Portability and Accountability Act (HIPAA) and the Sarbanes-Oxley Act cleaned up the backup mess in health care and financial systems.
 As bureaucratic fixes they aren't perfect, but proper data management is very high on the list of priorities for affected companies.

 Do we need a general HIPAA law that demands all companies back up their data?
 It's a bit heavy-handed, but the exposure in our current industry is huge, given the lack of encryption of data, the use of 123456 as a password and other blunders.
 Maybe a published Generally Accepted Practices guideline or Federal Trade Commission edict could get things rolling.

 Europeans could be more inclined to take a legislative approach.
 With GDPR coming into effect in May 2018, they will have to get used to regulation.
 In fact, GDPR mandates that companies have data management controls from creation to deletion of any personal data, and this includes best practices such as encryption, limited admin access and a meta library indicating where any copies are kept.
 Trying to read and understand the actual act can be so convoluted as to cause a nosebleed, but the constraints involved include the protection needs we've discussed for all data.